huntabyte/bits-ui/sites/docs/content/components/popover.md

 ### Focus Trap

 By default, when a Popover is opened, focus will be trapped within that Popover.
-You can disabled this beahvior by setting the `trapFocus` prop to `false` on the `Popover.Content` component.
+You can disable this behavior by setting the `trapFocus` prop to `false` on the `Popover.Content` component.

 ```svelte /trapFocus={false}/
 <Popover.Content trapFocus={false}>